dbruning/accord/README.md

 The unit test status when replacing the .NET Framework based assemblies with their PCL analogues should give an indication of the current completeness of the porting of the non-imaging assemblies.

-Results, January 19, 2014:
+Results, February 14, 2014:

 * Accord.Test.Audio, 10 unit tests, 0 failed
-* Accord.Test.Math, 365 unit tests, 0 failed
+* Accord.Test.Math, 366 unit tests, 0 failed
-* Accord.Test.Statistics, 866 tests, 0 failed
+* Accord.Test.Statistics, 887 tests, 0 failed
 * Accord.Test.MachineLearning, 120 tests, 4 failed
 * Accord.Test.MachineLearning.GPL, 1 test, 0 failed
-* Accord.Test.Neuro, 17 tests, 0 failed
+* Accord.Test.Neuro, 20 tests, 0 failed

 2 of the failed tests in *Accord.Tests.MachineLearning* concern serialization, and these failures are due to missing *OnDeserialized* methods in the tested classes of the PCL *MachineLearning* library.